 By continuing browsing, you agree to the storing of cookies on your device to enhance your site experience and for analytical purposes.
 To learn more about how we use the cookies, please see our Cookie Policy.

 EscharEx is a bioactive therapy for debridement of chronic and other hard-to-heal wounds is a product candidate in advanced stages of development.
 EscharEx, a concentrate of proteolytic enzymes enriched in bromelain, is an easy to use product candidate, for topical daily applications, which designed for the outpatient setting in accordance with the current treatment workflow and reimbursement programs.
-EscharEx has demonstrated in two phase 2 studies safety and efficacy in the debridement of various chronic and other hard-to-heal wounds, with only a few daily applications.
+EscharEx has demonstrated in three phase 2 studies safety and efficacy in the debridement of various chronic and other hard-to-heal wounds, with only a few daily applications.

 As a rapid and effective debridement agent, EscharEx is complementary to the large number of existing advanced wound healing therapies, which require a clean wound bed in order to heal the wound.